-Prior to joining the Center for Systems Awareness, Julie worked for 15 years in California supporting various schools, school districts and education-based organizations with project design, project implementation and management, meeting design, grant writing and reporting, and tool and resource development for over 15 years.
-She began her education career supporting a large urban school district where she was instrumental in building, implementing, scaling and sustaining three major district initiatives: Tobacco Use Prevention & Education, Positive Behavioral Interventions and Supports, and After School Education and Safety.
-From 2013-2019, Julie worked for ASAPconnect, a statewide expanded learning support organization housed in Santa Clara County Office of Education, and learned about the opportunity and value in supporting the growth of high quality programs that support students before and after core school day instruction and during the summer months.
+Prior to joining the Center for Systems Awareness, Julie worked for 15 years in California supporting various schools, school districts and education-based organizations with project design, project implementation and management, meeting design, grant writing and reporting, and tool and resource development.
+She began her education career supporting a large urban California school district where she was instrumental in building, implementing, scaling and sustaining three major district initiatives: Tobacco Use Prevention & Education, Positive Behavioral Interventions and Supports, and After School Education and Safety.
+Later she worked for ASAPconnect, a statewide expanded learning support organization housed in Santa Clara County Office of Education, and learned about the opportunity and value in supporting the growth of high quality programs that support students before and after core school day instruction and during the summer months.

-Julie lives happily in Reno, Nevada with her wonderful husband.
-Between them they have four boys between the ages of 20 and 30 years old, and they are enjoying life as empty nesters and all that comes with that.
-In her spare time, she loves to read, cook, travel and spend time tending to her garden.
+Since 2019, Julie has been living Reno, Nevada with her wonderful husband.
+Between them they have four boys between the ages of 21 and 31.
+In her spare time, she loves to read, cook, travel and spend time working in her garden.

-One of Julie’s core values is to create emotionally safe environments, infused with empathy and kindness.
+One of Julie’s core values is to create emotionally safe and welcoming environments, infused with empathy and kindness.
 She aspires to co-create spaces where people can connect deeply with others, quiet their minds, tap into their inner wisdom, get curious, and follow their bliss.